mgatc/ai-workspace/README.md

 ----------------------

 1. Current implementation uses naive collision detection methods, slowing performance in environments with a large number of obstacles.
 Implementing a physics engine could improve this project.
+2. The UI could be improved to maximize the size of the user viewpoint into the search world.
+See https://mgatc.github.io/bounded-degree-plane-spanners/.